ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 URICrypt provides full key-commitment security.

 The scheme is fully key-committing, meaning that a ciphertext can only be decrypted with the exact key that was used to encrypt it.
-It is computationally infeasible to find two different keys that can successfully decrypt the same ciphertext to valid plaintexts
+It is computationally infeasible to find two different keys that can successfully decrypt the same ciphertext to valid plaintexts.

 ## Resistance to Common Attacks